alordiel/dropdown-multisite-selector/readme.txt

 * target - could be "default" or "blank".
 This is the target of the link - "blank" is to be open in new window
 * options - name-link pairs, should be placed as : "name1|url1, name2|url2, name3|url3"

 An example:
 [dms_manual name="Label" placeholder="--Select--" target="blank" options="Trusted search engine|http://duckduckgo.com, Tracking search engine|http://google.bg"]

 If you would more functionality, please contact me to check if I can implement it.
 Also thanks to everyone giving me hints how to improve this plugin.

+= Filters in the code =
+Here are some filters that you can use to modify the results from the code:
+* `dms_sites_arguments` - to control the attributes used in the function `get_sites()` when 'Show all sites in the WMN' option is selected.
+* `dms_multisite_pairs` - filter the results returned from `get_sites()`.
+* `dms_users_sites` - control the sites when 'Show only the sites where the user is registered' option is selected.

 == Installation ==
 =
 From your WordPress dashboard
 =
 1. Visit 'Plugins > Add New'
 1. Search for 'Dropdown Multisite Selector'
 1. Activate Dropdown Multisite Selector from your Plugins page.
 To start building your dropdown go to Settings -> Dropdown multisite.
 = From WordPress.org
 =
 1. Download 'Dropdown Multisite Selector'.
 1. Upload the 'dropdown-multisite-selector' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)